capstone-engine/capstone/docs/cs_v6_release_guide.md

 **Arch64**

-- Access information for `fcvtn` instructions with two registers are wrong.
+- Access information for `fcvtn` instructions with two vector registers are wrong.

 - Some operands have incorrect access attributes set.
 If the same register is used twice in the instruction,